Why am I getting 503 Slow Down errors from Amazon S3 when the requests are within the supported request rate per prefix?

 Amazon S3 supports a request rate of 3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD requests per second per prefix in a bucket.
 The resources for this request rate aren't automatically assigned when a prefix is created.
 Instead, as the request rate for a prefix increases gradually, Amazon S3 automatically scales to handle the increased request rate.

-If there is a fast spike in the request rate for objects in a prefix, Amazon S3 might return 503 Slow Down errors while it scales in the background to handle the increased request rate.
-To avoid these errors, you can configure your application to gradually increase the request rate and retry failed requests using an exponential backoff algorithm.
+If there is a sudden increase in the request rate for objects in a prefix, Amazon S3 might return 503 Slow Down errors.
+It does this while it scales in the background to handle the increased request rate.
+To avoid these errors, configure your application to gradually increase the request rate.
+Then retry failed requests using an exponential backoff algorithm.

-Note: If you have followed the best practices, you have a Developer, Business or Enterprise Support plan, and you want to open a technical support case about 503 errors, then be sure to get the request IDs for the failed requests.
+Note: If you have a Developer, Business or Enterprise Support plan, you can open a technical support case about 503 errors.
+But first make sure you have followed the best practices, and get the request IDs for the failed requests.